How a Mars bar revolutionized the cheese industry for small and medium cheese manufacturers

 Wax-coated cheese has a long and rich history in the UK and Ireland.
 The tradition of wax-coating cheese dates back to the 17th century, when cheese was often coated in wax to protect it during transportation and storage.

 While the same is true today, the current emphasis is branding and consumer appeal, with supermarkets leading the way in demanding innovation.
-However, through the availability of low-cost, highly efficient cheese waxing machines, I am pleased that wonderful innovative artisan cheeses have joined the products of the large corporate cheesemakers on supermarket shelves through the availability of low-cost, highly efficient cheese waxing machines.
+However, through the availability of low-cost, highly efficient cheese waxing machines, I am pleased that wonderful, innovative artisan cheeses have joined the products of the large corporate cheesemakers on supermarket shelves through the availability of low-cost, highly efficient cheese waxing machines.

 Automatic waxing machines’ origins date back to the 1990s when Ilchester Cheese approached me at a chocolate machinery exhibition and asked, “…if you can put chocolate on a Mars bar – can you put a wax coating around a cheese?”